 Getting commitment from the artists we work with has been a challenge, overall.
 The tech has plenty of faults, but that is nothing if the artist has no drive to want to make these projects come to life.
 I lose interest with artists very quickly if they don't show passion for what we’re doing together.

-So, as you know, we allow our creators to build token-gated sites for collectors to access exclusive content.
-What kinds of back-end content do you feel moves the dial?
+What kinds of exclusive content do you feel moves the dial?
 What are fans actually interested in, in your opinion?

 It’s all about the age-old buzzword: UTILITY.
 They want their JPEGs to become "keys" that unlock these token gates.
 They want to be able to buy merch, listen to tracks, and buy NFTs that nobody else can—all from holding some GIF or JPEG.
 With this approach, it’s what you build and add on top of the NFT that can really give it serious collectibility.